 The glass-bottomed boat is another bonus with little ones who can’t swim, as they can still get a feel for the marine life.

-The snorkelling – whether you choose the shallow rocks and reef of Long Bay (perfect for wandering to with a preschooler) or the deeper water on our SeaEscapes voyage, there are some incredible fish and corals.
+Whether you choose the shallow rocks and reef of Long Bay – perfect for wandering out to with a preschooler who can’t yet swim or snorkel – or the deeper water on our SeaEscapes voyage, there are some incredible fish and corals.

 Check out the video for a shot of it in action!